Alfred State College students enrolled in information technology classes recently lent their budding expertise to the local community.

 Additionally, the web programming I class developed a Web presence for the Canisteo Community Support Group, Inc., an organization that raises funds for local causes and manages two local events: Christmas in the Village and Crazee Daze.
 The students are building an information dissemination site for the organization with the hope that the site becomes the primary source of information regarding the group and its events to its external constituents.

-Enke would also like to note that his CISY 7203 (web programming II) class is continuing improvements on both the Allegany County Historical Society site and the Canisteo Community Support Group Web presence.
+CISY 7203 (web programming II) class is continuing improvements on both the Allegany County Historical Society site and the Canisteo Community Support Group Web presence.

 “Both projects involve a fair amount of work to really make them shine, and I am very proud of my students from both last semester and this semester for their hard work,” he says.